-Since 1988, I have conquered thousands of (often) lonely and rough kilometres.
+Thousands of (often) lonely and rough kilometres I have conquered.
 In the deepest jungle of Surinam in search of the unconquered Devils Egg mountain to skiing along the Iraq-Iran landmine-strewn border, I strive to satiate a childhood fascination with exotic culture in far-flung corners of the world.
 From my travel, I have come to realise that people are the same everywhere: Mongolia, North Korea, Cuba, Argentina and behind the Iron Curtain that was pried opened by Gorbachev…..

 Everywhere one goes, one finds egoists, simpletons and helping hands.
 There exists everywhere criminals and personifications of Jesus Christ himself.
 Everywhere, there is loneliness as well as hardcore socialising.